Badarkhali Union: Economy

+Local administration

-Badarkhali Union Parisad consists of a chairman and twelve members including three members exclusively reserved for women.
+Badarkhali Union Parisad consists of a chairman and twelve members, including three seats reserved exclusively for women.
 Union Parishads are formed under the Local Government (Union Parishads) Act, 2009.
 The boundary of each Union is demarcated by the Deputy Commissioner of Cox's Bazar District.
 Union Council is the body primarily responsible for agricultural, industrial and community development within the local limits of the union.